bellodox/trucker-wiki-content/Deploy-your-Application.md

 In general, there are two ways of deploying an application with Trucker:

 * Use the [trucker command-line client].
-* Use the [trucker dashboard] to one-click deploy an application from a selection of runtimes and web-frameworks.
-We are striving towards adding more one-click-deploy applications in the dashboard.
-If you cannot find what you are looking for in the one-click deploy applications, you can always use the command-line client!

-The dashboard is currently in active development.
-It's main current objective is to offer you the ability to monitor your deployments and visualize data, rather than let you deploy applications (even though it is still capable of that).
+* The second way would be deploying your application using our Trucker console.
+This is currently under active development.
+It's main current objective is to offer you the ability to monitor your deployments and visualize data, rather than let you deploy applications.
 The [trucker command-line client] can be potentially used to deploy many more types of applications.

 ## Using the trucker dashboard